What Is an Organizational Chart's Purpose in Aviation SMS?

 Organizational charts have been used in business since the mid-nineteenth century.
 It is probable org charts originated from the railroad industry.

 Best practices dictate that aviation safety program org charts don't have generic labels, but actual employee names.
-For example, don't simply put in "Dept Head" or "Director of Safety" in the box.
+For example, don't simply put "Dept Head" or "Director of Safety" in the box.
 Place both managers' names and positions in the boxes.
 An exception may exist when more than three individuals occupy a box, such as front-line employees.

 Placing actual names into the boxes leaves no doubt that management has performed the required appointment of key safety personnel for the functioning of the safety program.